poojas17/Automated-health-policy/README.md

-# Automated-health-policy
+# automated-health-policy
-Automated way to issue health policies to people
+Automated method to provide health policies to unemployed people